 After high school, Renee divided her time mostly between Northeastern Ohio and Nimitz or Hinton, WV.
 She was happily employed for several years at various positions until her health prevented her from being able to work.
 She enjoyed many different handcrafts especially crocheted afghans and plastic canvas creations that she loved to gift to her friends and family and create for sale as well.
 Renee truly believed that a stranger was just a friend that she hadn’t met yet and loved spending time with others for conversation, playing cards or board games, family reunions and her annual site seeing and visits to the beach.

 The family gives thanks to the Carl Larson Cancer Center and the Bowers Hospice House for their care and concern for Renee.
 All thanks and praise be to God our Father for our risen Lord and Savior Jesus Christ who provides mercy and grace not only on earth but for eternal life to whosoever believeth.

 It has been said that you can give without loving but cannot love without giving.
 Renee exemplified this love and has requested that in lieu of flowers that a donation be made to Bowers Hospice House of Beckley, WV or your favorite animal rescue shelter.

 Renee will have a graveside service at the family cemetery on the Parker Home Place at the end of 331 C P Parker Lane (or Parker Farm Lane for Google Maps) off Leatherwood Road in Nimitz, WV on Saturday, September 14, 2019, at 1:00 pm.
 A celebration of Renee’s life will follow at the Home Place.

-To send flowers to Renee's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Renee Joy Thompson, please visit our floral store.